 Please do not come to work if you have any of the following symptoms – fever, cough, widespread body aches (flu-like), sore throat, vomiting, or diarrhea.
 If you develop those symptoms whilst at work you must leave immediately (even if you’re an optometrist and you’ve got patients booked).

 As you are working in a healthcare environment, see your doctor for advice and a medical certificate must be provided.
 If you travel overseas then you must stay home from work for 14 days AFTER you return from your trip.
 Again, this guidance will likely become clearer in time, but this is our current requirement.

 Follow the government guidelines regarding travel and large gatherings and social distancing.

 Removed magazines and toys.
-Let’s limit the number of contact people have with things.
+Let’s limit the number of contact people has with things.

 This will be a changing situation and we’ll provide more clarification as time goes on, but we think this is a good start.

 If you have any queries regarding any of the above, please email MALAYA OPTICAL at – email@example.com